From our private database of 35,400+ case briefs...

 Facts

-Benjamin Patterson (plaintiff) agreed to sell four properties to Anna Meyerhofer (defendant).
+By written contract, Benjamin Patterson (plaintiff) agreed to sell four properties to Anna Meyerhofer (defendant) for $23,000.
 Meyerhofer knew that Patterson did not yet own the properties but intended to purchase them at an upcoming foreclosure sale.
-Later, however, Meyerhofer told Patterson that she would not uphold her end of the bargain.
+Before the foreclosure sale, however, Meyerhofer told Patterson that she would not uphold her end of the bargain.
 Instead, Meyerhofer attended the foreclosure sale and outbid Patterson on all four properties.
-Meyerhofer paid $620 less than the total contract price.
+Meyerhofer paid a total of $22,380, which was $620 less than she agreed to pay in the contract with Patterson.
 Meyerhofer also purchased a fifth house, which Patterson alleged was the subject of a parol agreement.
-According to Patterson, if he was able to buy all five properties, he and Meyerhofer agreed he would keep the fifth for himself.
-Patterson sued for $620 in damages and demanded that Meyerhofer convey the fifth house to him.
-The trial judge concluded that there was “no relation of trust” between the parties and that Meyerhofer was free to buy the properties at the sale.
+According to Patterson, he and Meyerhofer had orally agreed that if Patterson was able to buy all five properties at the foreclosure sale, he would keep the fifth for himself.
+Patterson filed a breach-of-contract claim for Meyerhofer’s violation of the written contract, seeking $620 in damages.
+He also brought an equitable claim, seeking an order requiring Meyerhofer to convey the fifth house to him.
+The trial judge concluded that Meyerhofer was free to buy the properties at the sale and Patterson could not recover damages.
 The judge also found no parol agreement.
-The Appellate Division affirmed.
-Patterson appealed to the Court of Appeals of New York.
+The appellate division affirmed, and Patterson appealed to the New York Court of Appeals.

 Rule of Law